 Conceding Goals – GK’s, DEF, MID’s will lose the chance to get the clean sheet if they concede a goal.
 In addition to this, GK’s and DEF will lose an additional point (-1) if they concede two goals (they will receive another -1 for every additional 2 goals conceded).

 Getting Carded – If your player receives a yellow or red card, you will lose points (-1 for a yellow card and -3 for a red card).

 Missing a Penalty – It happens, and you will lose 2 points when it does.

 How do I pick my team?

-With FPL, you will have a budget of £100m which will be spread between the 15 players you need to select before submitting your team.
+In FPL, you will have a budget of £100m, which will be spread between the 15 players you need to select before submitting your team.
 Don’t worry, you can make unlimited free transfers before the start of the season.
 You can also use the Auto Pick feature to get your team registered, and then tinker with your team afterwards when you have more time.

-It may seem like a generous budget, but when you add all of your players and a few premiums, you will soon realise that it does not go far amongst 15 players.
+It may seem like a generous budget, but when you add all of your players, and a few premiums, you will soon realise that it does not go far.
 Most commonly, it will be your midfielders and strikers who will absorb most of your funds.
 A good starting point will be to have a good spread of premium players, mid-range players and budget players occupying each position.
 This will make your team flexible for when the season commences and the standout players begin to emerge.

 Can I make changes once I submit my team?